Eric often uses online programs to earn money and gift cards. He loves to share these programs with others, so they also can earn rewards.

-I know I am starting to sound repetitive but keep in mind if you do this Microsoft can ban you for doing this.
+I know I am starting to sound repetitive, but remember: If you do this, Microsoft can ban you.

 Search Online for Things

-One of the main ways to earn points to search with Bing and you can earn from searches made by computers and smartphones.
+One of the main ways to earn points is to search with Bing.
+You can earn from searches made on your computers and smartphones.

 There Is a Daily Limit on How Many Points You Can Earn

-There is a daily limit of how many points you can from searching and the mobile and desktop searching each have their own limits.
+There is a daily limit on how many points you can from searching, and the mobile and desktop searching each have their own limits.

-The searches you make answering quiz questions also earns you points so keep this in mind.
+The searches you make while answering the quiz questions also earn you points, so keep this in mind.

 Other Activities to Do for Points

-Every once a while Microsoft sends bonus points to users in these emails, so they are worth checking.
+Every once in a while, Microsoft sends bonus points to users in these emails, so they are worth checking.

 If you use Microsoft Rewards while signed in the Microsoft Edge web browser, you can do a few extra activities each day.